Aquanty/rtd-hgs/docs/source/index.rst

      Appendix :ref:
    | .

-| For each element in the set of currently chosen zones, a value for the
-  tortuosity will be interpolated from the raster file data.
+For each element in the set of currently chosen zones, a value for the tortuosity will be interpolated from the raster file data.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Map tortuosity from raster

 --------------

-| **Read elemental tortuosity from file**
+Read elemental tortuosity from file
+'''''''''''''''''''''''''''''''''''

+|

 | ``Scope .grok``